venk120soft/wcf-learnings/README.md

 ## Why would someone breakdown the application into different tiers and why would they deploy into different machines?
 that is just to improve the scalability of the application

-## How do you make changes in WCF Service whithout breaking clients??
+## How do you make changes in WCF Service without breaking client(s)?

 Just use Name attribute with the service contract
 ```javascript